 With the recent surge in genealogical DNA testing, it’s now quite easy to determine your ancestral haplogroup.
 But what exactly is a haplogroup, and why should you care?

-At its simplest, a haplogroup is a group of people who share certain genetic markers in common.
+At its simplest, a haplogroup is a group of people who share ancient origins.
 That’s important for two reasons.

 There are two specific pieces of DNA that are used to determine haplogroups.